Leonardo2718/Quark_Note_Taker/README.md

 All notes are stored as plain-text/markdown files.
 Quark is highly customizable as all files are editable by the user.
 It uses the [PyQt](http://www.riverbankcomputing.com/software/pyqt/intro) framework for the user interface and [Python Markdown](https://github.com/waylan/Python-Markdown) to create a live preview of the note with support for [MathJax](http://www.mathjax.org/).
+The live preview also suports syntax highlighting for code blocks using [Highlight.js](https://highlightjs.org/).

 ##Current features
 * basic markdown syntax highlighting